samshowalterblog/blog/_posts/git/2020-08-28-the-phd-experiment.md

 <a name = "what-write"></a>
 ### What will I write about?

 I started this blog to share my perspective on Machine Learning.
 Just like most, I do not have all the answers.
-However, over time I have picked up little insights from my experience that might be worth sharing.
-I also intend to document my progression as a PhD student and give future PhD students an explicit, chronological record of what to expect.
+However, over time I have picked up little insights that might be worth sharing.
+I also intend to document my PhD experience and give future students an explicit, chronological record of what to expect.

 Accordingly, my posts will be roughly grouped into the following categories.